theo-dep/spacegraph/README.md

 # spatial-node-tree
-Spatial node tree implementation designed any 3D applications which have matrix 4x4 transformations
+Spatial node tree implementation designed for any 3D applications which have matrix 4x4 transformations